Crawford County inmate dies after medical emergency

-CRAWFORD COUNTY, Ark (KNWA/KFTA) — A 26-year-old man, Jacob Jones, died Saturday after being transported from the Crawford County jail.
+CRAWFORD COUNTY, Ark (KNWA/KFTA) — A 26-year-old man, died Saturday after being transported from the Crawford County jail.

-“His last message to me was, mom, I want you to know, I love you more than anything,” said Catherine.
+“His last message to me was, mom, I want you to know, I love you more than anything,” she said.

-According to the Jones’ family attorney, David Powell, the multiple reports received from inmates surrounding the hours before Jacob’s death, conflicted with what he was hearing from the sheriff’s department.
+According to the Jones’ family attorney, David Powell, the multiple reports received from inmates surrounding the hours before Jones’ death, conflicted with what he was hearing from the sheriff’s department.

 “We’re getting stories that he was taken back to a pod, and he was there for several hours with several calls for help from other inmates that were long ignored for as long as five to six hours,” said Powell.

-Regardless of the outcome, the family wants to know the full story of what happened in the hours before Jacob’s death.
+Regardless of the outcome, the family wants to know the full story of what happened in the hours before Jones’s death.

 “If the staff at the jail did everything they were supposed to, then great.
 We’ve got our answers and we move on to bury this young man.
 If not, if for five hours they tried to give him medical attention and that was ignored, and now he’s dead, that’s a different story,” said Powell.